 I love both Tom Kha Gai and Tom Yum but for very different reasons.
 Tom Kha Gai is made with fragrant, rich and creamy coconut milk with tender chicken.
 Tom Yum, however, is made with seasoned broth, shrimp and is considered a hot and sour soup.
 I choose Tom Kha Gai when I want a warm, comforting soup, and Tom Yum when I want a spicy, awaken-the-senses soup.

 Tom Kha Gai Recipe Ingredients

 The ingredient list for Tom Kha Gai looks lengthy, but I promise the soup comes together very quickly!

-- galangal: f you can find it (available at most well-stocked Asian markets) or substitute with ginger.
+- galangal: if you can find it (available at most well-stocked Asian markets) or substitute with ginger.

-- Thai red curry paste: red curry paste can be found in the Asian sectinon of any grocery store.
+- Thai red curry paste: can be found in the Asian section of any grocery store.
 The premade paste is comprised of finely ground coriander, peppercorns, Kaffir lime leaves, lemongrass, galangal, lime leaves, cilantro, shallot, garlic, and fresh chiles – all combined for you for dynamic flavor.

 - red pepper flakes: add 1/4-1/2 teaspoon depending on how spicy you want your soup.
 You can always add more later.

 - garlic: I use 5 garlic cloves but you may use more or less depending on your garlic love.

 - chicken: I use chicken thighs because they are inherently more juicy but you are welcome to use chicken breasts if you prefer.
 Cut the chicken into thin strips so it soaks up all the flavor.
 The chicken is easier to cut if partially frozen.

 - chicken stock: has more flavor than chicken broth but you may substitute broth if it’s all you have on hand.